Honors and Awards

 The Constantine E. McGuire Medal honors a member of the School of Foreign Service community and its associated programs for outstanding service to the School and its students.

 The W. Coleman Nevils Medal was established through the generosity of J.V.
-Mulligan to recognize the graduating International History senior with the best academic record in the study of U.S. diplomatic history, as chosen by the relevant Professors in the Department of History.
+Mulligan to recognize the graduating International History senior with the best academic record in the study of United States diplomatic history, as chosen by the relevant professors in the Department of History.

 The William F. Notz Medal is awarded annually to the student whose academic attainment in the field of International Economics has been judged outstanding.